A cleaner approach to the cultivation of crops and the supply chain for farm-raised products.

 Shining a Light on the Foods We Eat

 As with Food & Beverage manufacturing, Vyv antimicrobial light can be incorporated into the ways we grow food and crops to eradicate microbes that can damage crops.
-Regardless of the contamination that can happen prior to harvesting, Vyv can have a positive impact by killing pathogens and preventing their growth within the facility.
-Vyv brings a new kind of clean as a continuous foundation to a multi-layered antimicrobial defense system.
+Regardless of the contamination that can happen prior to harvesting, Vyv can have a positive impact by killing* germs and preventing their growth within the facility.
+Vyv brings a new kind of clean as the foundation to a multi-layered antimicrobial defense system.

 - Week 8 post-installation – total fungi, Penicillium, and yeast counts were reduced by more than 1-log.